wnfs-wg/spec/spec/private-wnfs.md

 Since external content blocks are separate from the header, they MUST have a unique namefilter derived from a random key (to avoid forcing lookups to go through the header).
 If the key were derived from the header's key, then the file would be re-encrypted e.g. every time the metadata changed.
 See [the relevant algorithm](#44-shared-file-content-access) for more detail.

 The block count for externalized content MUST reference the number of blocks the externalized content was split into.
-The key for the externalized blocks is generated fresh per revision, where the header maintains the temporal access.

-Each block MUST be a $2^{18} = 262144$ byte ciphertext, where the first 12 bytes are the initialization vector for encryption, so each block MUST encode exactly 262,132 plaintext bytes, except for the last block with index equal to `blockCount - 1`, which MAY be smaller.

 The externalized content's `key` MUST be re-generated randomly every time the file content changes.
 It MAY stay the same across private file header revisions if only file metadata changes.

+The namefilters to be used as labels for the ciphertexts in the HAMT are computed as defined in [Algorithm 4.4: Sharded File Content Access](#44-sharded-file-content-access).

+Each multivalue in the HAMT MUST have exactly one CID.
+That CID refers to a ciphertext block.
+Each block MUST be a $2^{18} = 262144$ byte ciphertext, where the first 12 bytes are the initialization vector for encryption, so each block MUST encode exactly 262,132 plaintext bytes, except for the last block with index equal to `blockCount - 1`, which MAY be smaller, but MUST NOT encode an empty plaintext.

 ### 3.2.1 Private Directory